Table of Contents

 Classification of Lipoproteins

-- Chylomicrons: Lipoproteins belonging to this group are the largest among all the lipoproteins and this is due to the amount of triglycerides they contain.
-Chylomicrons carry exogenous (dietary) fats coming from the intestines into the liver via the lymph and the blood stream.
+Chylomicrons: Lipoproteins belonging to this group are the largest among all the lipoproteins and this is due to the number of triglycerides they contain.
+Chylomicrons carry exogenous (dietary) fats coming from the intestines into the liver via the lymph and the bloodstream.

-- High-density lipoproteins (HDL): Unlike the rest of the lipoproteins, HDL actually carry lipids in a reverse route.
+High-density lipoproteins (HDL): Unlike the rest of the lipoproteins, HDL actually carries lipids in a reverse route.
 Instead of delivering triglycerides and cholesterols to the peripheries, they somewhat ‘clean up’ the peripheries from excess lipids and carry them back to the liver for metabolism or excretion.

 Synthesis of Lipoproteins